misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/preparations.md

 - [AWS CLI](https://aws.amazon.com/cli/) for creating none EKS specific services
 - [EKS CLI `eksctl`](https://eksctl.io/) for creating the EKS cluster and nodegroups themselves
-- [Kubectl](https://kubernetes.io/docs/tasks/tools/) for performing kubernetes administration commands
-- [Helm](https://helm.sh/docs/intro/install/) for installing and configuring [cert-manager](https://cert-manager.io/docs/installation/helm/)

-Amazon has a brief run-through on how to [deploy a basic cluster](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) using the eksctl tooling if you'd like to familiarize yourself before deploying the Gitpod reference architecture.
+Amazon has a brief run-through on how to [deploy a basic cluster](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) using the `eksctl` tooling if you'd like to familiarize yourself before deploying the Gitpod reference architecture.

 Make sure you are logged in and are connected to the proper AWS account.
 Ensure AWS is configured and working with the command `aws sts get-caller-identity`.
-For later steps you will need to ensure that Kubectl is properly configured to authenticate to the newly provisioned EKS environment, you can review how those are credentials are [set here](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).
+For later steps you will need to ensure that `kubectl` is [properly configured to authenticate to the newly provisioned EKS environment](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

 **AWS Region Setting**

-All commands that follow assume you have set an environment variable of `AWS_REGION` to your appropriate region or have it configured in your profile already and so will not include `--region` or `--profile` when running the aws command.
+All commands that follow assume you have set an environment variable of `AWS_REGION` to your appropriate region or have it configured in your profile already and so will not include `--region` or `--profile` when running the `aws` command.
 Refer to the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more information.

 </div>